-The following table sets forth aggregated information as at December 31, 2019 with respect to compensation plans of FirstService under which equity securities of FirstService are authorized for issuance.
+The following table sets forth aggregated information as at December 31, 2020 with respect to compensation plans of FirstService under which equity securities of FirstService are authorized for issuance.

-Plan Category (1) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (US\$) Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (excluding securities reflected in the second column) Stock Option Plan 1,639,100 (2) \$60.26 689,500 (2)
+Plan Category (1) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (US\$) Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (excluding securities reflected in the second column) Stock Option Plan 1,883,112 (2) \$79.11 151,250

 - (1) The only equity compensation plan of FirstService is the Option Plan, which Option Plan has been approved by the shareholders.
-See "Incentive Award Plans of FirstService FirstService Stock Option Plan" above. - (2) Effective February 7, 2020, an aggregate of 475,000 options were granted under the Option Plan in respect of the year ended December 31, 2019.
-See "Incentive Award Plans of FirstService FirstService Stock Option Plan" above.
+See "Incentive Award Plans of FirstService - FirstService Stock Option Plan" above. - (2) Effective February 11, 2021, the Board granted a total of 487,000 options to directors and employees, which options may be exercised at a price of US\$154.44 until February 11, 2026, with the options granted to non-directors subject to shareholder approval at the Meeting.
+See "Business of the Meeting Amendment to the Option Plan" and "Incentive Award Plans of FirstService FirstService Stock Option Plan"